g-script/better-tail/README.md

 Errors will be emitted through this event.
 If an error is emitted, underlying stream is destroyed.

 Errors can be emitted in following scenarios:
+- an invalid option was provided
 - an invalid target was provided
 - could not guess target type
-- failed to access target
+- failed to access target (or retry error)
 - failed to get target content
 - failed to get target size
 - failed to create read stream to read target content

 ### end

-This event is emitted each time target content end is reached.
+This event is emitted each time target file content end is reached.
 Therefore, it can fire multiple times if [follow option][follow-option] is set to `true`.

 ## :construction: What’s coming next?